traefik/traefik/README.md

 You can find the complete documentation of Traefik v2 at [https://doc.traefik.io/traefik/](https://doc.traefik.io/traefik/).

-If you are using Traefik v1, you can find the complete documentation at [https://doc.traefik.io/traefik/v1.7/](https://doc.traefik.io/traefik/v1.7/).

 A collection of contributions around Traefik can be found at [https://awesome.traefik.io](https://awesome.traefik.io).

 ## Support